 - Mentoring Forum

-MENTORING PROGRAM DETAILS
+MENTORSHIP PROGRAM DETAILS

-- Open to emerging leaders in the human services sector who have a demonstrated interest in leadership and management.
+- Open to emerging leaders in the human services sector who have a demonstrated interest in leadership and management

-- 15 mentors and 15 mentees will be selected to participate in this program.
+- 15 mentors and 15 mentees will be selected to participate

-- Mentees and mentors will be featured in one of our NSWM Newsletters
+- Mentees and mentors will be featured in one of our NSWM newsletters

-- Mentoring sessions will be held with assisted mentor via phone, email and/or virtual platforms.
+- Mentoring sessions will be held with assisted mentor via phone, email and/or virtual platforms

 - Mentors will be required to attend one mentor-only virtual meeting